publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch17A/schII/ptB/m__us_usc_t2_s658d.md

     (b) __Rule of construction__

-        The provisions of subsection (a)(2)(B)(iii) of this section shall not be construed to prohibit or otherwise restrict a State, local, or tribal government from voluntarily electing to remain subject to the original Federal intergovernmental mandate, complying with the programmatic or financial responsibilities of the original Federal intergovernmental mandate and providing the funding necessary consistent with the costs of Federal agency assistance, monitoring, and enforcement.
+        The provisions of subsection (a)(2)(B)(iii) shall not be construed to prohibit or otherwise restrict a State, local, or tribal government from voluntarily electing to remain subject to the original Federal intergovernmental mandate, complying with the programmatic or financial responsibilities of the original Federal intergovernmental mandate and providing the funding necessary consistent with the costs of Federal agency assistance, monitoring, and enforcement.

     (c) __Committee on Appropriations__

         (1) __Application__

-        The provisions of subsection (a) of this section—
+        The provisions of subsection (a)—

             (A) shall not apply to any bill or resolution reported by the Committee on Appropriations of the Senate or the House of Representatives; except